TheNicGard/DungeonStar/manual/manual-draft.md

 As long as you aren't hungry, your health will heal automatically.
 There's almost no reason to rush through the dungeon.

+## Identification

+Many items within the *The Depression* are foreign to surface-dwellers, and as such, the protagonist will almost certainly be unable to recognize them.
+The types of items that appear **unidentified** include potions, scrolls, wands, and rings.
+Most items will be identified upon use, but this isn't universally true.

 # The Depression

 *The Depression* is a mega-dungeon formed via unknown means.
 Some theorize that it's the remnants of a crater left behind after the *Dungeon Star* fell to Earth; others believe that a great mage formed the dungeon using the power of the crown.
 Either way, your goal is to reach the bottom of *The Depression*, retreive the *Dungeon Star*, and return to the surface alive.
 Of course, you won't find the *Dungeon Star* in the current version of the game, and the variety in enemies and items spawned stops after around 20 levels down, so the overall method of getting to the lowest point should be of little concern to you.